A boat launch at a lake.

 Ecology and environmental justice at scale

 Human activities have significantly affected most ecosystems across the world through climate change, land use alterations, biodiversity loss, species invasions, alterations of global biogeochemical cycles, overharvesting of natural resources, and pollution of air, water, and soils.
-Although the roles of humans in changing the past and current state of the environment are well described, it is less common for ecologists to consider the effect that our research, knowledge production, and applications have on outcomes for people and whether those outcomes are equitable.
+Although the roles of humans in changing the past and current state of the environment are well described, it is less common for ecologists to explore the disproportionate environmental burden borne by marginalized communities.
+These populations are the least likely to access “blue spaces”, lakes, rivers, and coastal areas that provide essential ecological and social benefits, and remain the least likely to benefit from ecological monitoring and sustainability initiatives.

 Key publications